How to induce regularization in linear models: A guide to reparametrizing gradient flow: Introduction

 Theorem \ref{thm:TrigonometricRegularizationIntroduction} is a direct consequence of Corollaries \ref{cor:TrigonometricRegularization} and \ref{cor:TrigonometricRegularizationConvergence}.
 Whereas in Theorem \ref{thm:PolynomialRegularizationIntroduction} we could not set $\w_0 = \0$ since this is a saddle point of the loss function, in Theorem \ref{thm:TrigonometricRegularizationIntroduction} we can do so.
 Observing furthermore that $\arctan (\ze) \approx \frac{\pi}{2} \text{sign} (\ze) $ for $\vert \ze \vert \gg 1$ and $ \arctan \left( \ze \right) \approx \ze $ for $\vert \ze \vert \ll 1 $, we note that

 which has the property that it behaves globally like the $\ell_1$-norm but is smooth around $0$.
-Since the additional $\log$-term in $\g_\text{sinh}$ is almost neglectable in comparison, the regularizer $\g_\text{sinh}$ can be viewed as an alternative to the Huber loss without additional hyper-parameter, cf.\ Figure \ref{fig:G1Huber_compare}.
+Since the additional $\log$-term in $\g_\text{sinh}$ is almost negligible in comparison, both regularizers $\g_\text{sinh}$ \revFinal{and $\g_\text{tanh}$ can be viewed as \emph{smooth} approximations} of the Huber loss without an additional hyper-parameter, cf.\ Figure \ref{fig:G1Huber_compare}. \revFinal{To the best of our knowledge, the two types of implicit regularization appearing in Theorem \ref{thm:TrigonometricRegularizationIntroduction} have not been discussed in existing literature.
+In light of the non-smoothness of the Huber loss, they might however prove useful in future research due to their smoothness.}

 \begin{remark} The theory we present in the following is based on Definition \ref{definition:IRERM} which strongly restricts the choice of $\sigmainn$ and $\sigmaout$ to univariate functions.
 Let us mention that all results can be generalized in a straight-forward way to cover \emph{any} pair of entry-wise defined link and reparametrization functions, i.e., all functions $\sigmaout \colon \R^\M \to \R^\M$ and $\sigmainn \colon \R^\N \to \R^\N$ of the form